krzysztofdudek/ai-minion/docs/example_conversation.md

 >
 > ### Potential Risks
 >
 > 1. (Risk 1 - **Scope Creep with Admin Panel**): If the Admin Panel frontend changes are complex, they might delay full feature rollout.
 Mitigation: Backend API will be designed to be clear and simple for frontend integration.
-This risk is primarily for stakeholder awareness as frontend is out of scope for AI Worker.
+This risk is primarily for stakeholder awareness as frontend is out of scope for AI Minion.
 > 2. (Risk 2 - **Complex State Management**): If a new formal status is chosen and interacts with many existing order processes (promotions, inventory), it could lead to complex state logic.
 Mitigation: Propose a boolean flag first if acceptable, or carefully map all state transitions if a new status is required.
 Ensure thorough testing.
 > 3. (Risk 3 - **Data Integrity for Notes**): If multiple CSRs can edit a note simultaneously or if note history is complex.
 Mitigation: For V1, assume a single, latest note is sufficient unless specified otherwise.
 If history is needed, it requires more design.

-With these questions documented, the AI Worker reached out:
+With these questions documented, the AI Minion reached out:

-> **AI Worker:** "I have analyzed the request to add an order investigation flag feature and have prepared some questions to clarify the requirements.
-Please review the `flag-order-investigation.md` file in the `.minions/worker_plans/` directory, specifically the 'Questions' and 'Potential Risks' sections, and provide your responses there.
+> **AI Minion:** "I have analyzed the request to add an order investigation flag feature and have prepared some questions to clarify the requirements.
+Please review the `flag-order-investigation.md` file in the `.minions/plans/` directory, specifically the 'Questions' and 'Potential Risks' sections, and provide your responses there.
 I will await your input before proceeding to the action plan."

 ---

 ### Chapter 4: The Dialogue – Refining Understanding

-The Stakeholder then reviewed the questions posed by the AI Worker directly within the `flag-order-investigation.md` document and provided their responses:
+The Stakeholder then reviewed the questions posed by the AI Minion directly within the `flag-order-investigation.md` document and provided their responses:

 > ## Questions
 >